 Explanation: Our two parameters are vnetName and location.
 The location default value refers to an ARM template function resourceGroup(). location to default to the same location as the resource group (making the template easy to reuse in any region).
 There is one entry in resources array: a Microsoft.Network/virtualNetworks resource (under the version 2021 API).
 The name of the Vnet is set based on vnetName parameter.
 In the properties, we give addressSpace (the IP range block for the VNet), as well as an array of two subnets.
 Every subnet has a name and address prefix.
-In a full deployment, one may also provide a Microsoft.Network/network Security Groups resource, and may associate it to subnets, or define other network properties, but that is not the core that this simple example is about.
+In a full deployment, one provide may Microsoft.Network/networkSecurityGroups resource, and may associate it to subnets, or define other network properties, but that is not the core that this simple example is about.